OpenRiak/riak/README.md

 ## Why Riak?

 Riak is a distributed key-value store, designed to provide high-availability with predictable response times in the presence of complex failure scenarios.
-It can provide predictable assurances against data loss, even where individual nodes have ephemeral storage, and groups of nodes can be concurrently impacted by failure events.
+It can be configured to provide assurance against data loss, even where individual nodes have ephemeral storage, and groups of nodes can be concurrently impacted by failure events.
 It is a reliable system whilst running on simple, low-cost, commodity components - remaining highly available without the need for urgent operator intervention.

 Riak is commonly used as a schema-free database for the storage and indexing of records, documents, objects or binaries with minimal constraints imposed by the database.
 In functional terms, Riak can be considered to be a hybrid combination of some of the features available within S3 and DynamoDB.